Tranquil Ulva is a beautiful drive from Mull holiday cottage Traigh Mhor and a fantastic day out.

 It also offers a real insight into how its crofting community used to live.
 Sheila’s Cottage is a reconstructed traditional thatched croft house, and visitors can also learn about the the history of the island’s kelp industry.

-Today its community numbers around 26.
+Today its community numbers just a handful.
 But in 1837, the island had 16 villages, with over 600 inhabitants, buoyed by the demand for kelp (burned seaweed) for use in glass and soap production.
 However, when the kelp market collapsed, and the potato famine struck, many of Ulva’s crofters were cleared to other parts of Scotland, America and Australia.

 The remains of the deserted villages and ruined crofts can still be seen and are a sad reminder of the island’s history.